BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

    - The `default` task will run both the `test` and `build` tasks.
 You can run the `default` task by typing `grunt`.

+**Why are you using the @import tag to include CSS files within desktop.css and mobile.css?**

+   - When creating production builds, Require.js inlines all of the CSS files included via `@import` tags.
+This means that we can easily include all of our CSS files within one file and not have any performance concerns when our app get's released to the production.
+In development mode, we aren't as concerned with performance.

+**Do I have to manage different Require.js configuration settings for the Grunt build, Jasmine tests, and Mobile/Desktop applications?**

+   - No!
+All of the Require.js configurations are in one place (config.js) and are reused in the different portions of our app that require it.

 **Do I have to use everything the boilerplate gives me?**

    -No!
 Feel free to update the boilerplate to fit the needs of your application.
-Certain things that you might not want/need include templates, mobile and desktop versions, jQuery Mobile, etc.
+Certain things that you might not want/need include templates, mobile and desktop versions, jQuery Mobile, etc.  Also check out other boilerplate projects within the BoilerplateMVC project that may fit your needs better (i.e. BRB Lite).

 **Do I need a web server to test the boilerplate?**